Cold Cranking Amps Explained

 Is the CCA All You Should Look For in a Battery?

 The CCA is very important, but it’s not the only thing to look for when shopping for new batteries.
 You’ll also want to know the battery’s AH rating, or amp-hour rating.
-This is a measurement of how long the battery can supply power or how long the battery will last. powersports battery with a high cold-cranking amps rating plus a high amp-hour rating will be better at starting your powersports vehicle and will outlast a lower-rated battery.
+This is a measurement of how long the battery can supply power or how long the battery will last.
+A powersports battery with a high cold-cranking amps rating plus a high amp-hour rating will be better at starting your powersports vehicle and will outlast a lower-rated battery.